vestfoldfylke/vestfold-extensions-logging/README.md

 ## Usage in an Azure Function / Azure Web App

+> [!IMPORTANT]
+> Azure App Services does not allow periods (.) in the app setting names.<br />
+> As a workaround, use an underscore (_) instead of a period (.) in the app setting names, and it will be handled correctly in the code.<br />
+> If an app setting contains a period, the period is replaced with an underscore (_) in the container.

 Add the following to your `local.settings.json` file:

 > Optional properties: